-8.1 If any officer (below Chief Officer) receives an enquiry from the media, this should be referred to the Authority's Corporate Affairs Team.
+8.1 If any officer receives an enquiry from the media, this should be referred to the Authority's Corporate Affairs Team.
 Officers should not disclose any information to the media without the prior knowledge of the Corporate Affairs Team.